 - Modern history

 - Urban history

-The History MA program provides enrichment opportunities for teachers in secondary schools, students hoping to pursue history doctorates elsewhere and professionals in various public history fields.
+The History MA program provides enrichment opportunities for teachers in secondary schools, students who wish to pursue history doctoral programs and professionals in various public history fields.
 Philadelphia is a rich public history environment with numerous opportunities for internships and fieldwork.